West Northamptonshire Council

 Garden waste - green bin annual subscription

 WNC charge an additional amount to have garden waste collected in the green bin.
-To set up for collection or renew the annual subscription, visit www.westnorthants.gov.uk/bin-collection-services/garden-waste.
+To set up for collection or renew the annual subscription, visit: Subscriptions now open for the 2025/26 West Northants garden waste service

 Payments